How to use Send SMS (queued) in HubSpot workflows

 Sender (required).
 The sender name displayed on the SMS.
 Must exactly match a sender configured under SMS Campaigns > Settings.

-Recipient number (optional).
+Recipient number.
 Defaults to the enrolled contact's mobile phone.
-Select a different contact property if you use a custom phone field.
+Point it at a different contact or deal property if you store the number elsewhere.

 Message (required).
 The SMS body.
 You can use HubSpot personalization tokens such as kompis or any contact property.

 Dedup policy (required, dropdown).
-Default: Once per enrollment (safest).
+Default: Once per enrollment (recommended).
 HubSpot's callback ID uniquely identifies each enrollment, so re-runs of the same enrollment are skipped.
 Other options:

 Quiet hours (optional).
 Off by default.
 Set a start time and end time in HH:MM format (24 hour), an IANA timezone string such as Europe/Stockholm, and choose Delay to next allowed time (recommended) or Skip this send.
-Leave both time fields empty to disable quiet hours.
+You must set both the start and the end, or leave both empty.
+Setting only one fails the action with a clear message, so quiet hours are never half-configured and silently inactive.

 What the safeguards do

 The queued action layers multiple checks before actually sending.
-If any check fails, the row is logged with a skip reason and the workflow continues without stalling.
+If a check skips the send, the row is logged with a skip reason and the workflow continues without stalling.
+If a check cannot be verified (for example a broken opt-out property), the action fails loudly instead of guessing.

-• Platform opt-out: if the recipient unsubscribed via the Brave Tools opt-out link, the message is skipped.
-This check is unconditional on the queued path and cannot be bypassed.
+- Platform opt-out: if the recipient unsubscribed via the Brave Tools opt-out link, the message is skipped.
+Checked against both the contact and the phone number.
+On by default and only skipped for a transactional message.

 Output fields